 Feeding the minds that feed the world

-Since that time, IFT has grown both in numbers and in impact.
+Seventy-five years later, IFT has grown both in numbers and in impact.
 With members from virtually every discipline related to food science and technology, and from more than 100 countries around the world, IFT has truly become a voice for those dedicated to the science of food.

 - Facilitate the interchange of ideas among its members